 - Sign in to your Google Cloud account.
 If you're new to Google Cloud, create an account to evaluate how our products perform in real-world scenarios.
 New customers also get $300 in free credits to run, test, and deploy workloads.

 In the Google Cloud Console, on the project selector page, select or create a Google Cloud project.

 Make sure that billing is enabled for your Cloud project.
 Learn how to confirm that billing is enabled for your project.

-- If you aren't using Windows on your local machine, install a third-party RDP client such as Chrome RDP by FusionLabs.
+- If you aren't using Windows on your local machine, install a third-party RDP client such as Chrome RDP for Google Cloud Platform by FusionLabs.

 Configuring the SQL Server instance for load testing

 Before you start, you should double check that your Windows firewall rules are set up to allow traffic from the IP address of the new Windows instance you created.
 Then, create a new database for TPCC load testing and configure a user account using the following steps:

 - Right-click the Databases folder in SQL Server Management Studio, and then choose New Database.